-True Node, Mean Node, North Node – where is the difference and how to “read” it?
-I decided to write a short article about it and perhaps this will help you to understand the Nodes in astrology better.
+True Node, Mean Node, North Node – where is the difference, and how to “read” it?
+I decided to write a short article about it, and perhaps this will help you to understand the Nodes in astrology better.

-However if you look even deeper you will notice that the North Node has two ‘nicknames’ – True Node and Mean Node.
-And here things can get a little bit confusing.
+However, if you look even deeper, you will notice that the North Node has two ‘nicknames’ – True Node and Mean Node.
+And here, things can get a little bit confusing.
 I will explain the difference between them.

 Where is the difference between these two nodes?

-Only as side information it is also good to know that Mean Node is always retrograde, while True Node may occasionally be direct.
+It is also good to know that Mean Node is always retrograde, while True Node may occasionally be direct.

 Which one should I use in my natal chart interpretation?